EoRImaging/eppsilon/dictionary.md

 # eppsilon Keyword Dictionary
 eppsilon uses keywords to create unique run-specific settings.
 This dictionary describes the purpose of each keyword, as well as their logic or applicable ranges.

-This is a work in progress; please add keywords as you find them in alphabetical order with their corresponding definition.
+This is a work in progress; please add keywords as you find them with their corresponding definition.
 If there's a question about a definition or keyword, label it with !Q.

+# ps_wrapper keywords
+Many of these keywords are re-used in other wrappers, but since this is the primary eppsilon wrapper they are defined here.

 ## input data definitions: